 color query parameter, with all values gathered

 into a list.

-A codec contains an optional schema, which describes how the high-level value is encoded when sent over the network.
-This schema information is used when generating documentation.
+A codec contains a schema, which describes the high-level type.
+The schema is used when generating documentation and enforcing validation rules.

 SchemaType, such as